permguard/permguard/site/content/docs/0.1/authorization-api/authorization_api.md

   A list of access requests that a `principal` can use to evaluate multiple access decisions in a single message exchange.
 This allows checking permissions for multiple subjects at once, a process also known as "boxcarring" requests.

 {{< callout context="note" icon="info-circle" >}}
-**PermGuard** enables Zero Trust principles, and the Authorization API follows the same approach.
+**Permguard** enables Zero Trust principles, and the Authorization API follows the same approach.
 The `principal` can send an authentication token along with the authorization request.
 This allows enforcing Zero Trust security by validating the token and ensuring that the `principal` is allowed to act on behalf of the `subject`, for example, in the context of trusted elevation and trusted delegation.

 If the `principal` does not have permission to act on a `subject`, the request will return an error to block unauthorized actions.